MVogwell/ps_Module_CiscoVManage/Readme.md

 &nbsp; <br>

 ## Requirements
+* IMPORTANT: Before using this module you must create a local user account in Cisco vManage and grant it privileges to use the API commands.
+This Cisco document contains information on how to create the user account: https://sdwan-docs.cisco.com/Product_Documentation/vManage_Help/Release_17.1/Administration/Manage_Users. <br><br>
+* It is recommended to create a new group, set the required permissions and then apply the group membership to the new user object.
+See the next section for information on recommended group permissions <br><br>
-This module requires PowerShell v5 or higher (including PowerShell 7).
-PowerShell 7 is preferred for the performance benefits.
+* This module requires PowerShell v5 or higher (including PowerShell 7).
+PowerShell 7 is preferred for the performance benefits. <br><br>

+## vManage group permissions for basic API access
+From testing I have found the following groups are required to access the API (and reset vEdge interfaces)
+* Device Inventory - Read
+* Device Monitoring - Read + Write
+* Events - Events
+* Interface - Read + Write
+* RBAC VPN - Read
+* Security - Read
+* System - Read
+* Tools - Read  + Write

 &nbsp; <br>

 ## Installing the module